jakirkham/mouse_record/README.md

 Execution of the program consists of the program name and a single argument, the directory in which the picture is to be saved into.

     mouse-picture ~/Destkop

+##Preview Usage

+Execution of the program consists of the program name and a single argument: the time desired length of the camera preview (in seconds).
+Additionally, the user can exit at any time by entering `Ctrl + c`

+    mouse-preview 60

 ##Recorder Usage